Campaign for National Parks: Activities

-Campaign for National Parks brings together a campaigning collective to advocate for protected landscapes in national and devolved governments, and champions people and organisations working to protect National Parks.
-Their key campaigning focuses are better protections for National Parks, equal access to National Parks and the creation of more National Parks.
+The Campaign for National Parks coordinates a collective of campaigning organisations to advocate for protected landscapes across national and devolved governments.
+It also highlights and supports the work of individuals and groups involved in safeguarding National Parks.
+Its key areas of campaigning include strengthening protections for National Parks, improving equitable access, and promoting the designation of additional National Parks.

 Research

-Campaign for National Parks sponsors and undertakes research relating to their charitable objectives and campaigning work.
+The Campaign for National Parks sponsors and undertakes research relating to their charitable objectives and campaigning work.